2K12 Kub: Former Yugoslavia

-One Mi-17 was shot down by a Kub on May 28, 1995, killing the Bosniak Minister Irfan Ljubijankić, and 6 other crew and passengers.
+One Mi-17 was shot down by a Kub missile on 28 May 1995, killing Bosnian Foreign Minister Irfan Ljubijankić, and six other crew members and passengers.

-During the Kosovo War in 1999, on the first night of the war (March 24/25), a Yugoslav Air Force MiG-29 flown by Maj.
-Predrag Milutinović was downed by a Kub battery in a friendly fire incident, while approaching Niš Airport after an unsuccessful engagement with NATO aircraft.
+On the first night of the Kosovo War (24/25 March 1999), a Yugoslav Air Force Mikoyan MiG-29 flown by Major Predrag Milutinović was downed by a Kub battery in a friendly fire incident while approaching Niš Airport after an unsuccessful engagement with NATO aircraft.

-The Yugoslav Air Defence had 22 2K12 Kub batteries.
-Using shoot and scoot tactics, the self-propelled ground system demonstrated a good survivability with only three radars lost in the face of nearly four-hundred AGM-88 shots.
-As comparison the fixed S-75 and S-125 sites suffered losses to around 66 to 80 percent.
-According to the then-commander of Air force and air defense General Spasoje Smiljanić, during the 78 day campaign, 2K12 Kub had 46 shooting with 70 missiles.
+At the time, the Yugoslav Air Force and Air Defence had 22 2K12 Kub batteries.
+Using shoot and scoot tactics, the self-propelled air defence system demonstrated a good level of survivability with only three radars lost in the face of nearly four-hundred AGM-88 HARM anti-radiation missiles fired.
+In comparison, the fixed S-75 and S-125 sites suffered losses as high as 66 to 80 percent.
+According to General Spasoje Smiljanić, 70 2K12 Kub missiles were fired in 46 separate engagements over the course of 78 days.

 Syrian Civil War

-On April 14, 2018, American, British, and French forces launched 103 air-to-surface and cruise missiles targeting sites in Syria.
+On 14 April 2018, American, British, and French forces launched 103 air-to-surface and cruise missiles targeting sites in Syria.
 According to the Russian military, twenty-one Kub missiles launched in response allegedly destroyed eleven incoming missiles, However, the American Department of Defense claimed no Allied missiles were shot down.